 Santander is subject to the EU's Bank Recovery and Resolution Directive (BRRD), which we consider an operational resolution regime.
 We assume a residual TCE of 3% and post-failure losses of 8% of tangible banking assets, a 25% run-off in junior wholesale deposits and a 5% run-off in preferred deposits, and assign a 25% probability to deposits being preferred to senior unsecured debt.
 We apply a standard assumption for European banks that 26% of deposits are junior.
 These metrics are in line with our standard assumptions.
-We included in our balance sheet at failure our estimate of deposits and assets relating to Santander's branches, debt issued out of funding vehicles guaranteed by Santander and its Spanish subsidiaries.
+We included in our balance sheet at failure our estimate of deposits and assets relating to Santander's branches, and debt issued out of funding vehicles guaranteed by Santander and its Spanish subsidiaries.

 For Santander's deposits and senior unsecured debt, our LGF analysis takes into consideration the likely impact on LGF from the combination of its own volume and subordination.
-In our Advanced LGF analysis, we have incorporated the bank's public issuance plans until 2019 (included) and our expectation that the bank will continue to issue debt to comply with Total Loss Absorbing Capacity (TLAC)/Minimum Requirement for Own-Funds and Eligible Liabilities (MREL) requirements.